 - For a vegan version drop the ham hocks, add a bit more garlic and smoked paprika for that smoky replacement for the hocks.

-What to serve with Couve
+What do you serve with Couve?

 These greens can be served with pretty much anything.
 A typical Brazilian meal will pair couve a mineira with feijoada, which is a black bean and pork stew, and coconut rice.
 If you’re not going full on Brazilian night, pair them with whatever would with normal collard greens.
 For me it might be Blackened Chicken or Brined Pork Chops.